biomedical textiles, specializing in braided and

 US BioDesign owns and operates many different braiders.
 Some of them are unique to the medical device industry.
 We own and operate the largest medical braider in the world to produce implantable biomedical textiles.
 With 288 carriers and a footprint of 16 feet high by 16 feet wide and 16 feet long, this machine may resemble a “Star Gate” but it has the ability to mix and match yarns and wires so thin as to be almost invisible to achieve maximum densities at larger diameters.

-Design Considerations for Medical Braids
+Design Considerations for Advanced Medical Braids

 Contact US BioDesign Today for Lifesaving Biomedical Textiles

 At US BioDesign, you will work with engineers who possess in-depth knowledge of human biology and textile manufacturing technologies.
 This fosters exceptional engineer-to-engineer collaboration for biomedical projects of all sizes.
 To speak to one of our engineers about developing a braided structure for your device, contact US BioDesign today.
+Additionally, please browse our Virtual Sample Kit for inspiration from samples of our technology.